-Ser vices that our plan pays for What you must pay
+S ervices that our plan pays for What you must pay

 Care plan alternative therapies \$0

 The plan will pay for services that your Care Team has identified in your individual care plan.
 Some examples of these services are:

 Acupuncture

 Chiropractic services

 Homemaker services

 Massage therapy

 Meals brought to your home

 Meditation classes

+Personal emergency response system (PERS)

 • Yoga

 Prior authorization may be required.

-ĕ Cervical and vaginal cancer screening \$0
+d Cervical and vaginal cancer screening \$0

 The plan will pay for pap tests and pelvic exams.

+This service is limited to one (1) every twelve (12) months.

 Chiropractic services \$0

 The plan will pay for the following services:

 Adjustments of the spine to correct alignment

 Prior authorization is required.

+1

-Ser vices that our plan pays for What you must pay ŏ Colorectal cancer screening \$0 The plan will pay for: Flexible sigmoidoscopy (or screening barium enema) Fecal occult blood test Screening colonoscopy (or screening barium enema) Guaiac-based fecal occult blood test or fecal immunochemical test, every 12 months or as medically necessary DNA based colorectal screening, every 3 years or as medically necessary Č Counseling to stop smoking or tobacco use \$0 If you use tobacco the plan will pay for face-to-face counseling to help you stop smoking or using tobacco The plan will also pay for telephone counseling and support. ' Depression screening \$0 The plan will pay for depression screening.
-The screening must be done in a primary care setting that can give follow-up treatment and referrals. ' Diabetes screening \$0 The plan will pay for diabetes screening (includes fasting glucose tests).
+Ser vices that our plan pays for What you must pay Č Colorectal cancer screening \$0 The plan will pay for: Flexible sigmoidoscopy (or screening barium enema) Fecal occult blood test Screening colonoscopy (or screening barium enema) Guaiac-based fecal occult blood test or fecal immunochemical test, every twelve (12) months or as medically necessary DNA based colorectal screening, every three (3) years or as medically necessary Cologuard® screening test is limited to one (1) every twenty-four (24) months with an age limit of 50-85 years old. ď Counseling to stop smoking or tobacco use \$0 If you use tobacco the plan will pay for face-to-face counseling to help you stop smoking or using tobacco The plan will also pay for telephone counseling and support. ď Depression screening \$0 The plan will pay for depression screening.
+The screening must be done in a primary care setting that can give follow-up treatment and referrals.
+This service is limited to one (1) screening every twelve (12) months. ď Diabetes screening \$0 The plan will pay for diabetes screening (includes fasting glucose tests).
+This service is limited to one (1) every twelve (12) months.
+For members diagnosed with pre-diabetes, this service is covered every six (6) months.